aurimus/langs_ruby/README.md

 langs_ruby
 ==========

+Using ruby for taking care of small json file operations.

-The languages.json is a custom made file which contains languages from languages_orig.json that are living and have iso_639_2 standard defined.
+The languages.json is a custom made file which contains languages in format of a single object literal (in JS Object Notation) from languages_orig.json that are living and have iso_639_2 standard defined.

 cd to dir and type `ruby convert.rb`

 OR

-Ruby commands to make the new file out of the original:
-(cd to the directory and type irb to open ruby console)
+Cd to the directory and type `irb` to open ruby console

 Two liner:
 ```